OpenText: Acquisitions and divestitures

-In 2015, OpenText acquired Daegis for US$13.5 million.
+After Hewlett-Packard split into two companies, HP Enterprise and HP Inc., OpenText acquired HP customer experience content management from HP Inc. for approximately $170 million in April 2016.
 On September 12, 2016, OpenText further expanded its share of the enterprise content management software market by buying that division of Dell EMC, which included Documentum, for US$1.6 billion.
 OpenText had originally had Documentum and Hummingbird, Ltd., as its chief competitors in this space, but this acquisition brought the long-time third competitor in Documentum under one corporate roof.
 Also in 2016, OpenText acquired Recommind after previously engaging with the company as a strategic partner.

-In 2017, OpenText acquired Guidance Software for US$240 million, and Covisint for US$103 million, which they integrated into their OpenText Business Network.

-In 2018, OpenText acquired Liaison Technologies for US$310 million, which they integrated into their OpenText ALLOY Platform.
+In 2017, OpenText acquired both Guidance Software for US$240 million, and Covisint for US$103 million, which they integrated into their OpenText Business Network.
+In 2018, OpenText acquired Liaison Technologies for US$310 million and integrated Liaison into their OpenText ALLOY Platform.

-In 2019, OpenText acquired Catalyst Repository Systems, and then acquired Carbonite Inc. (including Webroot and Mozy, which Carbonite Inc. had earlier acquired) for approximately US$1.45 billion.

-In 2020, OpenText acquired Xmedius for US$75 million.
+By early February 2019, OpenText acquired Catalyst Repository Systems.
+That same year, OpenText also acquired Carbonite Inc. (including Webroot and Mozy, which Carbonite Inc. had earlier acquired) for approximately US$1.45 billion.
+The following year, OpenText acquired Xmedius for US$75 million.

-In 2021, OpenText announced planned acquisition of Zix Corp for US$860 million, and in November, OpenText completed the acquisition of Bricata enabling next-generation Network Detection & Response (NDR) technology to the OpenText Security and Protection Cloud.
+OpenText announced the planned acquisition of Zix Corp for US$860 million, and in November 2021, OpenText completed the acquisition of Bricata enabling next-generation Network Detection & Response (NDR) technology to the OpenText Security and Protection Cloud.

 In 2022, OpenText announced it would acquire British software firm Micro Focus in a deal valued at US$6 billion, which finalized in January 2023.
+With the acquisition, OpenText also acquired a number of companies under Micro Focus, including Borland, HPE Software, and Interset.

+In May 2024, OpenText divested its Application Modernization and Connectivity (AMC) business (former Micro Focus unit) to Rocket Software for US$2.28 billion.

+In October 2025, OpenText announced the sale of its eDOCS business unit to NetDocuments for $163 Million in cash.

 Products

-OpenText's products include enterprise content management (OpenText Content Suite, OpenText Extended ECM, OpenText Documentum), Business Network, customer experience management (OpenText Customer Experience Platform), digital process automation (OpenText AppWorks), discovery (OpenText Axcelerate eDiscovery and Investigations), security (OpenText EnCase Forensic Security Suite, OpenText Carbonite and Webroot solutions), and AI and analytics (OpenText Magellan Product Suite).
+OpenText's products include enterprise content management (OpenText Content Suite, OpenText Extended ECM, OpenText Documentum Content Management), Business Network, customer experience management (OpenText Customer Experience Platform), digital process automation (OpenText Process Automation), discovery (OpenText eDiscovery and Investigations), security (OpenText Forensic (EnCase), OpenText Carbonite and Webroot solutions, OpenText NetIQ, OpenText ArcSight, OpenText Voltage, OpenText Fortify), and AI and analytics (OpenText Magellan Product Suite).

 OpenText announced cloud-native containerized versions of many of the company's software applications in April 2020.

-OpenText Documentum
+Documentum

 OpenText Documentum is an information management platform, named after the company Documentum that originally developed the software suite.
 In 2003, EMC acquired Documentum for $1.7 billion.
 In 2016, EMC was acquired by Dell, becoming Dell EMC.
 Subsequently, all of the Documentum intellectual property was sold to OpenText Corporation.